8 MIN READ

 Sometimes it can be tough to take personal accountability.
 However, you'll find that it offers many advantages.

 Personal accountability can save time and money, too.
 People who take responsibility for their actions speak up, and they look for solutions when there's a problem.
-This not only prevents the situation getting worse, but it stop costs and delays from escalating.
+This not only prevents the situation getting worse, but it stops costs and delays from escalating.

 Last, personal accountability can boost your chances of promotion.
 When you show senior colleagues that you’re dependable, you mark yourself out as someone with leadership potential.